ObscuriaLithium/obscurialithium.github.io/_tabs/pillager-caravans.md

 ## Examples

-To see all features in action, check out the built-in Pillager Caravans [data pack](https://github.com/ObscuriaLithium/pillager-caravans/tree/master/common/src/main/resources).
+To see all features in action, check out the built-in [Classic Caravans](https://github.com/ObscuriaLithium/pillager-caravans/tree/master/common/src/main/resources/packs/classic_caravans) data pack.

 ## Overriding

-If you want to completely disable the built-in caravans, you can override the [Caravan Placement](#caravan-placement) files in your data pack.
-Simply follow the standard Minecraft resource override rules and set the biomes array to empty – this will exclude the file from being used during caravan generation.
+You can completely disable the built-in caravans by either turning off the **Classic Caravans** data pack or overriding its [Caravan Placement](#caravan-placement) files in your data pack with an empty `biomes` array.

 ## Any Questions?